polcats/BaguioTeachersCampSystem/README.md

-# btc
+# BaguioTeachersCampSystem
-Baguio Teachers Camp Project - Web Based Reservation/Registration System
+A Web Based Reservation and Registration System